 The only way out of pain is through experiencing necessary suffering.

 It’s important to know the difference between necessary and unnecessary suffering so that you can attend to your pain with greater awareness and effectiveness.
 If there is pain, then you know to pay attention to how your body reacts to it and to distinguish between the two forms of suffering.
 As you identify unnecessary suffering, you can use strategies to unhook from it and to refocus your attention on attending to the suffering that is necessary.
 The only way out of pain is through necessary suffering.
-Learning how to do this is often part of healing from a functional medical problem.
+Learning how to do this is often part of healing from a mind-body symptom.

 Being receptive to suffering in order to feel our pain frees us from having to fear and avoid pain.
 Cultivating the capacity with which you can meet pain with receptivity is an important part of living a healthy life and builds resilience.